nam-van-nguyen/PianoBooster/doc/faq.md

 Previously on windows the latency fix was required when using the MS GM Wavetable Synthesizer sound generator which has very high latency.

 ## Linux latency issue
-If you experience latency in Linux, try the following steps, it is very likely to fix your the problem:
+If you experience latency in Linux, try the following steps, it is very likely to fix the problem:

 First, see what is your current latency output, using the following command:

 [my console ~]$ pacmd list-sinks | grep 'latency: [1-9]'